didiersmith/steve/chapters/sullivan.md

 Most voters had slowly ossified into "yessers" (people who would vote in favour of all legislation), and "nopers" (people who would do the opposite).
 Swing voters were a small minority, and even they barely read beyond the title.
 This upset Sullivan.
 To allow the country to be governed by a tiny slice of slightly less lazy voters, thoroughly uneducated in matters of law, was downright undemocratic.
 He turned his attention from directly crafting regulatory legislation, to crafting regulatory agencies.

 The Keep Roads Safe act passed with the support of 90% of swing voters, and established the Department of Transportation.
 It was endowed with the power to regulate all aspects of transportation, including the sulphur content of tractor tires.
-Over the course of a few months, he wrote the Clean Surroundings Act, the Health For All act, the Smart People Act, and the Money For Everyone act, establishing the Department of the Environment, Department of Health, Department of Education, and the Department of Commerce.
+Over the course of a few months, he wrote the Clean Surroundings Act, the Health For All act, the Smart People Act, and the Money For Everyone act, establishing the Departments of the Environment, Health, Education, and Commerce.
 He beamed to think of the volumes of regulation that these departments would pass, all without ever having to bother the electorate.

 In addition to easing the burden on voters, the new agencies provided jobs - thousands of them.
 As people took jobs in the civil service, they almost universally converted into yessers, making it easier and easier to pass future laws.

 After establishing the regulators, Sullivan turned his efforts to other aspects of government.
 He wrote legislation establishing specialized police forces, a military, and an intelligence agency - the Department of National Security (DONS).
 All of them passed.
 In short order, an entire executive branch of government had been created, all ostensibly run by a Chief Executive - a largely meaningless ceremonial role, to be voted on via referendum every four years.

-Sullivan took a job in the DONS.
+Sullivan would have been content to keep writing legislation full-time for the rest of his life, until the voice told him to get a job.
+He took a job in the DONS.
 It was his first job.
 It was okay.
 Mostly, he read other people's texts.

-Tasha got married to a six foot two Frenchman named Dennis.
-They had twins.
+He read the texts of his beautiful orientation guide.
+She got married.
 Sullivan started drinking.

 Eventually, he found someone, via the Department of Love's matchmaking service.
-Her name was Susan.
 Like Sullivan, she was average.
 She liked that he had a job.
 He liked that she pretended to tolerate his company.
 They got married and had two kids.

 That was about the time the troubles began.